-Ireland has the third highest rate of cancer in the world – ranked only behind Australia and New Zealand, according to a global report.
+According to a global report, Ireland has the third-highest rate of cancer in the world – ranked only behind Australia and New Zealand.
 Almost 600 people are diagnosed with invasive cancer every week.

 As a parent, unless you have savings or a wealthy benefactor, a serious illness could cripple you financially.
-Serious illness cover provides a tax free lump sum at the time you need it most to give you some breathing space so you can take time off work to get better / spend time with your kids while you can focus on recovery without worrying about money.
+Serious illness cover provides a tax-free lump sum when you need it most to give you some breathing space so you can take time off work to get better / spend time with your kids while you can focus on recovery without worrying about money.

-We don’t arrange private health insurance but personally, I’d recommend it.
-We have three kids and have used it a lot even though, thankfully, none of the kids have had serious health conditions.
+We don’t arrange private health insurance, but personally, I’d recommend it.
+We have three kids and have used it a lot even though, thankfully, none of the kids has had serious health conditions.